Taureon/LiteSockets/DOCS.md

 - `Array`: Same as `Array[N]`, but with a `length` between the second `type` and `...argument`.

 # Reader
+The following methods assume the immediate next piece of information is equal to the method name and returns it.

 ### .BigInt64 ( ): BigInt
 ### .BigUint64 ( ): BigInt
 ### .Float32 ( ): Number